Disclosures and Student Complaints

 Disclosure Regarding the Saint Joseph’s University’s Online BACB Programs

-The Applied Behavior Analysis Programs offered by Saint Joseph’s University are composed of Behavior Analyst Certification Board (BACB) approved courses.
+The Applied Behavior Analysis Programs offered by Saint Joseph’s University are composed of Behavior Analyst Certification Board (BACB) approved courses which use the fifth edition task list.

-The successful completion of an Applied Behavior Analysis Program at Saint Joseph’s University will qualify candidates to apply for the BCaBA examination or the BCBA examination.
+The successful completion of an Applied Behavior Analysis Program at Saint Joseph’s University will qualify candidates in the coursework necessary to apply for the BCaBA examination or the BCBA examination.
 The Behavior Analyst coursework satisfies the coursework component of eligibility to sit for the exam.
 Other components are the degree and supervised fieldwork requirements.

 The Board Certified Assistant Behavior Analyst® (BCaBA®) is an undergraduate-level certification in applied behavior analysis.
 Professionals who are certified at the BCaBA level may not practice independently, but must be supervised by someone certified at the BCBA/BCBA-D level.
-In addition, BCaBAs can supervise the work of Registered Behavior Technicians (RBT), and others who implement behavior-analytic interventions.
+In addition, BCaBAs can supervise the work of Registered Behavior Technicians (RBT), and others who implement behavior-analytic interventions with additional training.

 The Board Certified Behavior Analyst® (BCBA®) is a graduate-level certification in applied behavior analysis.
 Professionals who are certified at the BCBA level are independent practitioners who provide behavior-analytic services.
 In addition, BCBAs supervise the work of Board Certified Assistant Behavior Analysts, Registered Behavior Technicians, and others who implement behavior-analytic interventions.